Indian Folk Art - Adult Coloring Book is now available. Grab your copy now!!!

 A lot of you wanted me to post a video on ‘Balcony Decor‘,

-In this video, I’ll show you how a balcony can become a cynosure of all eyes with some small changes and easy steps.
+In this video, I’ll show you how a balcony can become the cynosure of all eyes with some small changes and easy steps.

 Balcony Garden Makeover

-The first step is to clear the clutter and just remove everything so that you can plan and picturise what exactly you want.
+The first step is to clear the clutter and just remove everything so that you can plan and visualise what exactly you want.

 Next comes the step of adding a splash of colours.
-And that you can do without spending much.
-All you need to do is paint the pots in colour of your choice or if you already have painted pots then consider painting them in a different colour this time and you’ll be amazed to see the result.
+And you can do so without spending much.
+All you need to do is paint the pots in the colour of your choice, or if you already have painted pots, then consider painting them in a different colour this time, and you’ll be amazed to see the difference this little change can bring about.

 Balcony Garden Makeover

-Now if you have a plain wall in your balcony then perk it up.
+Now, if you have a plain wall in your balcony, then perk it up.
 You can put up wall planters, artwork, shelves, masks or just paint some art like Warli, Madhubani or anything you like.
-I chose to put up wall masks and I found king & queen mask at dirt cheap price.
+I chose to put up wall masks, and I found king & queen masks at dirt cheap prices.
 You can see the makeover of these broken terracotta masks in my video.

 Terracotta Masks